trip

 Meals: B,L,D

 Early this morning we will arrive in the Port of Bluff.
-After a final breakfast and completing Custom formalities we bid farewell to our fellow voyagers and take a complimentary coach transfer to either Invercargill or Queenstown Airports.
+After a final breakfast we bid farewell to our fellow voyagers and take a complimentary coach transfer to either Invercargill or Queenstown Airports.
 In case of unexpected delays due to weather and/or port operations we ask you not to book any onward travel until after midday from Invercargill and after 3pm from Queenstown.
 Note: During our voyage, circumstances may make it necessary or desirable to deviate from the proposed itinerary.
 This can include poor weather and opportunities for making unplanned excursions.
 Your Expedition Leader will keep you fully informed.
 Landings at the Subantarctic Islands of New Zealand are by permit only as administered by the Government of New Zealand.
 No landings are permitted at The Snares.

 Meals: B